LearnPress/learnpress/readme.txt

 LearnPress is free and always be free, but it has premium high quality WordPress Plugin which will probably help you make money from your **WordPress based LMS**, try and see how it is.
 LearnPress WordPress Online Course plugin is lightweight but super powerful with lots of add-ons to empower its core system.

-> **One-time discount - 10 days left**
+> **Christmas & New Year Week Sale - 10 Days Left**

 > [Click here](http://eepurl.com/cbKSQX) to get a coupon for 25% Off all LearnPress Add-ons

 > Or you can [buy Education WP theme](http://themeforest.net/item/education-wordpress-theme-education-wp/14058034?utm_source=wporg&utm_medium=learnpressDC&ref=thimpress&utm_campaign=learnpress) for only 64$ and get all of them.

+> **HOT!!** [WordPress theme for Coaches, Trainers, Teachers - Coaching WP](https://themeforest.net/item/speaker-and-life-coach-wordpress-theme-coaching-wp/17097658?utm_source=wporg&utm_medium=learnpressDC&ref=thimpress&utm_campaign=learnpress) is also FOR SALE at only $59, LearnPress included.

 ###LMS & Education WordPress Themes###

-Take a look at Premium **[Education WordPress Theme](http://themeforest.net/item/education-wordpress-theme-education-wp/14058034?utm_source=wporg&utm_medium=learnpress&ref=thimpress&utm_campaign=learnpress)** & **[LMS WordPress Theme](http://themeforest.net/item/lms-wordpress-theme-elearning-wp/11797847?utm_source=wporg&utm_medium=learnpress&ref=thimpress&utm_campaign=learnpress)** (someone calls it LMS WordPress Template) we designed to work with LearnPress, all developers are welcome to develop WordPress LMS Theme based on LMS plugin for WordPress - LearnPress.
+Take a look at Premium **[Education WordPress Theme](http://themeforest.net/item/education-wordpress-theme-education-wp/14058034?utm_source=wporg&utm_medium=learnpress&ref=thimpress&utm_campaign=learnpress)**, **[Coaching WordPress Theme](https://themeforest.net/item/speaker-and-life-coach-wordpress-theme-coaching-wp/17097658?utm_source=wporg&utm_medium=learnpress&ref=thimpress&utm_campaign=learnpress)** & **[LMS WordPress Theme](http://themeforest.net/item/lms-wordpress-theme-elearning-wp/11797847?utm_source=wporg&utm_medium=learnpress&ref=thimpress&utm_campaign=learnpress)** (someone calls it LMS WordPress Template) we designed to work with LearnPress, all developers are welcome to develop WordPress LMS Theme based on LMS plugin for WordPress - LearnPress.
 More WordPress LMS Themes will come soon, both free WordPress themes as well as premium WordPress themes for LearnPress.

 ###LearnPress Tutorials###